dirkjot/tikkat/tikkat.md

 - Added a 'Tikkat' app
 - Add slash command functionality to it, which requires an outgoing webhook.
 Set this to tikkat.cfapps.io (where we ) push this code), path `/rj75ud/slash`.
-I obfuscated the URL just to be sure TODO this should be httpS  but it currently is not.
+I obfuscated the URL just to be sure
 - Set the permissions of the app, see screenshots below
 - Retrieve the API token / OAUTH token, which is very long and starts with `xoxb-`.
 Store this in `.envrc` and in the Cloud Foundry environment: